 Each state puts specific time limits on how long you have to file any type of claim.
 These laws are called “statutes of limitations.”
 The length of time differs depending on what happened and who did it.

-In Oregon, some of the statutes of limitation are found in chapter 12 of the Oregon Revised Statutes (ORS Ch.
-12).
+In Oregon, some of the statutes of limitations are found in chapter 12 of the Oregon Revised Statutes.
 But not all time limits are found there, and there are countless exceptions to general rules, so we must sometimes look elsewhere to determine how long you have to file suit.

 Some cases have a much shorter time frame (such as when you are suing a state or local government, or when you are suing someone for serving alcohol to a visibly intoxicated person who later drives a car and hurts or kills someone).
-Because these limits can be as short as 180 days (ORS 30.275), getting legal advice quickly is essential to preserving your claim.
+Because these limits can be as short as 180 days, getting legal advice quickly is essential to preserving your claim.

 The time limit for most personal injury claims in Oregon is two years.
 (But there are many exceptions to this general rule.)
 If you have not settled your case you must file a lawsuit within the applicable statute of limitations, or your claim will become time-barred and worthless.
 If this happens the other side does not have to pay for anything, no matter how wrongful their conduct.
 You must either have settled your case or filed a lawsuit before the statute of limitations expires.

-Some cases sometimes (but not always) have longer time frames (such as when the person injured is a minor, or the cause of harm is hidden).
-The rules for these exceptions are complex and you should not assume that any exception will apply to your case.
+Cases sometimes (but not always) have longer time frames, such as when the injured person is a minor, or the cause of harm is hidden.
+The rules for these exceptions are complex and you should not assume that any exception would apply to your case.
 (For example, not all cases involving minors have extended deadlines and not all hidden injury cases have extended deadlines.)
+As you can see, understanding deadlines is a complicated process and can get confusing quickly.
 If you even think you may be a coming up on a legal deadline, check with an attorney.
-As you can see, this can get complicated and confusing quickly.

 Filing a lawsuit does not mean your relationship with the insurance company has to become hostile.
 Insurance companies understand that you need to protect your rights by filing the lawsuit to meet the statute of limitations.
 Do not rely on an oral agreement with the insurance company that it will pay your claim after the statute of limitations expires.
 (You may think you have an agreement and the insurance company may not.)
 An oral agreement to extend the statute of limitations would probably not be enforced by a court.
 If you are approaching a statute of limitations, contact an attorney right away to help protect your interests.